Abhi-coder722/Data-Structures-and-Algorithms/README.md

 <br>
 <h4>(i) Singly Linked List :</h4>
 A type of linear linked list that is unidirectional and it contains only two parts : one data part and one linked part .
 It can only be traversed in one direction .
+<h4>(ii) Doubly Linked List :</h4>
+A type of linear linked list that is bidirectional and it three parts : one data part and two linked parts .
+It can be traversed in both the directions .